 What are Underlying Assets?

-An underlying asset is the foundational security, or investment vehicle, on which derivatives operate.
+An underlying asset is a financial instrument, like a stock, bond, or commodity, that helps determine the value of a related derivative contract.
 Underlying assets can be individual securities (like stocks or bonds) or groups of securities (like in an index fund).

-A derivative represents a financial contract between two or more parties based on the current or future value of an underlying asset.
-Derivatives can take many forms, with trading in widely used markets like futures, equity options, swaps, and warrants.
-These are high-risk, high-reward vehicles where investors bet on the future value of an underlying asset, and are often used as hedges against other investments (which seeks to reduce investment risk) or as speculative instruments that pay off down the road (which can heighten investment risk.)
+A derivative is a financial contract between two or more parties based on the current or future value of an underlying asset.
+Derivatives can take many forms, involving trading in widely used markets like futures, equity options, swaps, and warrants, among others.

 How Underlying Assets Work

-To illustrate how underlying assets work in the derivatives market, let’s use options trading as an example.
+To illustrate how underlying assets work in the derivatives market, consider options trading as an example.

-An option is a financial derivative that gives the contract owner the right to buy or sell an underlying security at a specific time and at a specific price.
-When an option is exercised by the contract holder, that simply means the holder has exercised the rights to buy or sell an underlying asset and now owns (or sells out of) the underlying asset.
+An option is a financial derivative that gives the contract holder the right, but not the obligation, to buy or sell an underlying security by or at a specific time and at a specific price.
+When an option is exercised by the contract holder, that means the holder has exercised the right to buy or sell an underlying asset.

 Options come in two specific categories: puts and calls.

-Put options allow the options owner to sell an underlying asset (like a stock or commodity) at a certain price and by a certain date (known as the expiration date.)
+• Put options allow the options owner to sell an underlying asset (such as a stock or commodity) at a certain price and on or by a certain date (known as the expiration date).

-Call options enable the owner to buy an underlying asset (like a stock or a commodity) at a certain price and at a certain date.
+• Call options enable the owner to buy an underlying asset (like a stock or a commodity) at a certain price and on or by a certain date.

-The underlying asset comes into play when that options contract is initiated.
+The underlying asset first comes into play when that options contract is initiated.

 Example of an Underlying Asset in Play

-Now that the contract is up and running, the performance of the underlying asset (Microsoft stock) will define the success or failure of the options investment.
+Now that the contract is up and running, the performance of the underlying asset (the stock) can determine whether the option becomes profitable or expires worthless.

-In this scenario, the options owner now has the “option” (hence the name) to buy 100 shares of Microsoft at $275 per share on or before November 30.
-If the underlying stock, which is now trading at $300, remains above the $275 strike price, the options owner can exercise the contract and make a profit on the investment.
+In this scenario, the options owner now has the “option” (hence the name) to buy 100 shares of the stock at $285 per share on or before November 30.
+If the underlying stock, which is now trading at $275, moves above the $285 strike price, the options owner can exercise the contract and potentially profit from the difference between the strike price and the market price.

-If, for example, MSFT slides to $280 per share in the options contract timeframe, the call options owner can exercise the purchase of Microsoft at $275 per share, $5 below the current value of the stock (i.e., the underlying asset.)
-With each contract representing 100 shares of stock, the profits can add up on the call option investment.
+If, for example, the stock slides to $290 per share in the options contract timeframe, the call options owner can exercise the purchase of the stock at $285 per share, $5 below its current value of the stock (i.e., the underlying asset).
+With each contract typically representing 100 shares of stock, the profits can add up on the call option investment.

-If on the other hand, Microsoft stock falls below the $275 per share level, and the November 30 deadline has come and gone, the options owner loses money, as the underlying asset is valued at less than $275, although that’s the price the options owner has to pay for the stock by the expiration date.
+If, on the other hand, the stock remains below the $285 per share level, and the November 30 deadline has come and gone, the options owner would not exercise the contract, since the stock is now worth less than the $285 strike price.
+That’s also the price the options owner has to pay for the stock by the expiration date.

-That scenario represents the power of the underlying asset.
-The derivatives investment depends entirely on the performance of the underlying asset, with abundant risk for derivative speculators who’ve bet on the underlying asset moving in a certain direction over a certain period of time.
+This scenario represents the importance of the underlying asset.
+The derivatives investment depends entirely on the performance of the underlying asset, with abundant risk for derivative speculators who’ve taken positions on the underlying asset moving in a certain direction over a certain period of time.

 5 Different Types of Underlying Assets

-Underlying assets come in myriad forms in the derivatives trading market, with certain assets being more equal than others.
+Underlying assets come in myriad forms in the derivatives trading market, with certain assets being used more frequently due to their liquidity and price volatility.

 Here’s a snapshot.